stakater/mto-docs/content/crds-api-reference/template.md

 They can contain pre-defined parameters such as `${namespace}`/`${tenant}` or user-defined `${MY_PARAMETER}` that can be specified within an `TemplateInstance`.

-// TODO: Clarify text in second sentence.
 Also, you can define custom variables in `Template` and `TemplateInstance`.
-The parameters defined in `TemplateInstance` are overwritten the values defined in `Template`.
+The parameters defined in `Templates` are overwritten the values defined in `TemplateInstance` and `TemplateGroupInstance`.

 ## Specification